notreux/UpsideEngine/docs/documentation/autogen/Scene.md

 This is the SoundEnvironment of the scene

 ## [ObjectEnvironment](ObjectEnvironment.md) Objects
-This table stores all the objects in the scene
+This environment stores all the objects in the scene